 “Dates?
 We don’t do dates in agile.”
 The no-dates product roadmap can be incredibly valuable—up to a point.
 It gives you flexibility and keeps you focused on the core goal of building amazing technology.
 However, when you start working with real customers—and real money—some degree of date-consciousness is essential to succeed in an aggressive market.
 The hybrid product roadmap can be a really helpful happy medium.
 It bridges the flexibility of agile with the realities of the world outside your dev team.

-For more on agile roadmaps, check out our not boring guide for real-world product managers.
+For more on product roadmaps, check out our in-depth guide.

 2. It might be tempting to immediately build an intricate timeline product roadmap